 A: For most of our regattas transportation is not provided.
-The exceptions are Head of the Hooch, Sculling States, Sweep States and Regionals when all rowers will ride together in provided vans/busses.
-These regattas are also the only ones on the current schedule that require an extra fee to cover transportation and lodging.
-We may charge a small fee for other regattas as necessary.
+The possible exceptions are Head of the Hooch, Sculling States, Sweep States and Regionals when all rowers may ride together in provided vans/busses.
+We try to travel together whenever possible to these events when budget & circumstances permit.

 Rowers may not drive themselves to out-of-town regattas.
 If you can't get/get your rower to the regatta there are always carpool opportunities.